scverse/scvi-tools/docs/user_guide/models/drvi.md

 The advantages of DRVI are:

+- Disentanglement: DRVI disentangled cell identity, signaling pathways, stress responses, developmental trajectories, and perturbation effects into distinct factors.
-- Interpretable factors: Each latent dimension tends to capture an independent, biologically meaningful axis of variation, which can be linked back to genes via the built-in interpretability analyses.
+- Interpretability: Each factor (latent dimension) can be linked back to genes via the built-in interpretability analyses.
 - Built on scVI: {class}`~scvi.external.DRVI` subclasses {class}`~scvi.model.SCVI` and only swaps the decoder, so it inherits the full SCVI interface — covariates, batch embedding (`batch_representation="embedding"`), size factors, minified mode, scArches transfer learning, out-of-core training via a datamodule, and the standard likelihoods (plus DRVI's log-space `pnb`).

-The limitations of DRVI include:

-- Interpretability assumes one split per latent dimension (`n_split_latent == n_latent`, the
-  default).

 ```{topic} Tutorials: